healthchecks/healthchecks/templates/docs/python.md

     print("Ping failed: %s" % e)
 ```

-You can include additional diagnostic information in the in the request body (for POST requests):
+You can include additional diagnostic information in the request body (for POST requests):

 ```python
 # Passing diagnostic information in the POST body: